 One of the most popular Cuban food to be had in the street, this puff pastry can be filled with just about anything – sweet ones will have guava and cream cheese; savory ones will come with ground meat.
 It’s a common Cuban dish for breakfast or for a snack.

-Tostones are made of plantains, thickly cut, fried in low temperature oil, then pressed together and refried in boiling oil.
+Tostones are made of plantains, thickly cut, fried in low temperature oil, then pressed together and twice-fried in boiling oil.
 They look like croquettes.
 They are often served for dinner at paladares.
 They are known with different names in other countries of Central America.
 In Nicaragua they are called patacones.
 Either way, they are one of the most common food in Cuba.
 And they are good.

 I’m Italian, I am a fussy eater, I had pizza in Cuba and I actually enjoyed it.
 Ok, it’s not even remotely resembling pizza in Italy.
 But the soft moist yet crispy dough, topped with tomato sauce, cheese and other ingredients such as mushrooms, cooked in tiny coal ovens and served for less than $1 USD at holes in the wall around the country is by far one of the nicest things to eat in Cuba.

-Sweet Food In Cuba
+The Best Cuban Desserts And Sweet Food In Cuba

 I don’t really have a sweet tooth, but some of the most interesting food in Cuba is sweet so I gave it a go.